 This year, I included a macaroni and cheese bar for our New Year’s Eve party.
 It was a fantastically easy way to feed a crowd, and with a variety of toppings, everyone found something to enjoy.

 I used an easy slow cooker mac and cheese recipe to free up the oven and stovetop.
 (It was fine, but not earth shattering – I’ll be working on that recipe for a while before I share it!)

 When I started thinking about macaroni and cheese, the idea of 12 different takes on mac and cheese popped into my head, for my Year of [Something Delicious] series.
 Obviously, I chose to go a different route this year (hello, cinnamon clementine bundt cake), but I couldn’t stop thinking about one of my ideas: macaroni and cheese soufflé.

 Did such a thing exist?
 Would it even work?
 You guys know how much I love interesting food textures, so in my mind, it was amazing.

 Rich, creamy macaroni and cheese, with a towering light-as-air dome of cheese soufflé on top.
 I needed some, and I needed it ASAP.

 I started by searching for similar recipes, but most of what’s out there is really more like a custard.
 Egg yolk heavy, sour cream, no whipped egg whites – while I’m sure these are all delicious, it’s not what I had in mind, at all.

 To the kitchen to experiment!

 What is a Soufflé

-Soufflé ingredients are actually really simple: butter, flour, egg, sometimes cheese (and in this case, macaroni).
+Soufflé ingredients are actually really simple: butter, flour, egg, and sometimes cheese (and in this case, macaroni).